 When out by yourself:

-- Avoid getting isolated with people you do not know or do not trust.
+- Avoid being alone with people you do not know or do not trust.

 - Be aware of where you are and what is around you.
-Do not cover both of your ears with music headphones.
+When you are out, do not cover both of your ears with music headphones.

 - Stay away from deserted areas.

 - Try to appear strong, confident, aware, and secure in your surroundings.

 At parties or in other social situations, here are some common sense steps to take:

 - Go with a group of friends, if possible, or keep in contact with someone you know during the party.
 Keep an eye out for one another, and don't leave anyone alone at a party.

 - Avoid drinking too much.
 Know your limits and keep track of how much you are drinking.
 Open your own beverages.
 Do not accept drinks from someone you do not know and keep your drink or beverage close to you.
 Someone could drug your drink, and you would not be able to tell because you can't smell or taste date-rape drinks.

 - If you think you have been drugged, tell a friend and leave the party or situation and get help right away.